ammar/regexp_parser/README.md

 * Multilayered
   * A scanner/tokenizer based on [Ragel](http://www.colm.net/open-source/ragel/)
-  * A lexer that produces a "stream" of token objects.
+  * A lexer that produces a "stream" of [Token objects](https://github.com/ammar/regexp_parser/wiki/Token-Objects)
-  * A parser that produces a "tree" of Expression objects (OO API)
+  * A parser that produces a "tree" of [Expression objects (OO API)](https://github.com/ammar/regexp_parser/wiki/Expression-Objects)
 * Runs on Ruby 2.x, 3.x and JRuby runtimes
 * Recognizes Ruby 1.8, 1.9, 2.x and 3.x regular expressions [See Supported Syntax](#supported-syntax)